-The Board of Governors, after consultation with the Head, will consider the Panel's findings and recommendations and make such decisions as it feels are necessary in the circumstances.
-The Board's decision is the final response on the matter.
+The Proprietor, after consultation with the Head, will consider the Panel's findings and recommendations and make such decisions as it feels are necessary in the circumstances.
+The Proprietor's decision is the final response on the matter.

 Alternative Dispute Resolution